mzfr/slicer/readme.md

 __Why?__

-I started bug bounty like 3 weeks ago and I have been trying my best on android apps.
+I started bug bounty like 3 weeks ago(in June 2020) and I have been trying my best on android apps.
 But I noticed one thing that in all the apps there were certain things which I have to do before diving in deep.
 So I just thought it would be nice to automate that process with a simple tool.

 __Why not drozer?__